National Semiconductor: Founding

-In 1967, Sprague hired five top executives away from Fairchild, among whom were Charles E. Sporck and Pierre Lamond.
+In 1966, Sprague hired five top executives away from Fairchild, among whom were Charles E. Sporck, Pierre Lamond, Don Valentine, Floyd Kvamme.
 At the time of Sporck's hiring, Robert Noyce was de facto head of semiconductor operations at Fairchild and Sporck was his operations manager.
 Sporck was appointed president and CEO of National.
 To make the deal better for Sporck's hiring and appointment at half his former salary at Fairchild, Sporck was allotted a substantial share of National's stock.
-In essence, Sporck took four of his personnel from Fairchild with him as well as three others from TI, Perkin-Elmer, and Hewlett-Packard to form a new eight-man team at National Semiconductor.
-Incidentally, Sporck had been Widlar's superior at Fairchild before Widlar left Fairchild to join Molectro after a compensation dispute with Sporck.
+Sprock also brought over three other people from TI, Perkin-Elmer, and Hewlett-Packard to form a new eight-man team at National Semiconductor.
+The group was allotted 9.6% of the company's stock and after the deal was announced, the stock soared from $3-$4 to $24.
+Sporck had been Widlar's superior at Fairchild before Widlar left Fairchild to join Molectro after a compensation dispute with Sporck.

 In 1968, National shifted its headquarters from Danbury, Connecticut, to Santa Clara, California.
 However, like many companies, National retained its registration as a Delaware corporation, for legal and financial expediency.

 Over the years National Semiconductor acquired several companies like Fairchild Semiconductor (1987), and Cyrix (1997).
 However, over time National Semiconductor spun off these acquisitions.
 Fairchild Semiconductor became a separate company again in 1997, and the Cyrix microprocessors division was sold to VIA Technologies of Taiwan in 1999.

 From 1997 to 2002, National enjoyed a large amount of publicity and awards with the development of the Cyrix Media Center, Cyrix WebPad, WebPad Metro and National Origami PDA concept devices created by National's Conceptual Products Group.
 Based largely on the success of the WebPad, National formed the Information Appliance Division (highly integrated processors & "internet gadgets") in 1998.
 The Information Appliance Division was sold to AMD in 2003.

 Other businesses dealing in such products as digital wireless chipsets, image sensors, and PC I/O chipsets have also been recently closed down or sold off as National has reincarnated itself as a high-performance analog semiconductor company.